Test in a live environment

 This example demonstrates how the nameof operator improves code maintainability by automatically updating references when property names change and enhances error messages with more informative details during development.

-IronPDF is a C# PDF library from Iron Software that can be used as a PDF generator and reader.
+IronPDF for C#.NET is a PDF library from Iron Software that can be used as a PDF generator and reader.
 Here we introduce basic functionality.
 For more information, refer to the documentation.

 using IronPdf;